Thursday, January 31, 2013

 RET transfers the contents of the top two locations of the stack to the PC

-POP transfers the contents of the top two
+POP transfers the contents of the top

-locations of the stack to the specified register pair
+locations of the stack to the specified register

 When RET is executed the SP is incremented